hurley87/irl-protocol/lazerTutorial/deployment.md

 forge script script/MyContract.s.sol:MyContractScript --rpc-url <your_rpc_url> --private-key <your_private_key> --chain-id <chain_id> -vv
 ```

-> 💡 If a deployment script contains multiple functions, you can run a single function by appending the file name in the previous script like this `forge script script/MyScript.s.sol:MyFunction`.
+> 💡 It is best practice to keep all scripts related to a contract in a single script file, for example `MyToken` may have functions to `Deploy` and `Mint`.
+You can run a single function by appending the file name in the previous script like this `forge script script/MyScript.s.sol:MyFunction`.

 Unless you include the `--broadcast` argument, the script will be run in a simulated environment.
 If you need to run the script live, use the `--broadcast` arg

 ⚠️ **Using `--broadcast` will initiate an onchain transaction, only use after thoroughly testing**

+### Broadcast

 ```bash
 forge script script/MyContract.s.sol:MyContractScript --rpc-url <your_rpc_url> --private-key <your_private_key> --chain-id 1 -vv --broadcast